mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

 ENV.torii.providers['github-oauth2'].tokenExchangeUri = process.env.DEV_TOKEN_EXCHANGE_URL;
 ```

 Now that we've set up a token exchange service, let's use it.
-Replace your `torii` adapter with
+Replace your `torii` authenticator with

 ```js
 import Ember from 'ember';